Prag8855/aab/content/guides/deutschland-ticket.md

 - On the [BVG website](https://abo.bvg.de/de/)
 - On the [S-Bahn Berlin website](https://www.abo-antrag.de/de/kuendigen/)
 - At a [BVG](https://www.bvg.de/en/service-and-support/customer-centers-and-shops) or [S-Bahn](https://sbahn.berlin/en/tickets/sale-and-contact/points-of-sale/) service centre

+If you cancel online, you must do it in advance.
+If you do it at the service centre, you can cancel at any time.

 [^0]: [bvg.de](https://www.bvg.de/en/deutschland-ticket), [sbahn.berlin](https://sbahn.berlin/aktuelles/artikel/deutschlandticket-lohnt-ein-wechsel/), [sbahn.berlin](https://sbahn.berlin/tickets/alle-tickets/wochen-monats-abo-jahrestickets/deutschland-ticket/?acc=a26619-t4), [rbb24.de](https://www.rbb24.de/politik/beitrag/2023/03/49-euro-ticket-deutschlandticket-nahverkehr.html)